Leylah Fernandez: 2024: Cincinnati doubles final

 At her home tournament, the Canadian Open in Toronto, she reached the doubles semifinals with her sister Bianca where they lost to Gabriela Dabrowski and Erin Routliffe.
 At the next WTA 1000, the Cincinnati Open, she reached the quarterfinals in singles with victories over fourth seed Elena Rybakina, her first win over a top five ranked opponent since her run to the 2021 US Open final, and Diana Shnaider.
 She lost in the last four to Jessica Pegula.
 Partnering with Yulia Putintseva, Fernandez reached the final of the doubles at the same event but the pair lost to Asia Muhammad and Erin Routliffe in a champions tiebreak decider.

-2025: Washington Open and Japan Open titles
+2025: Washington Open and Japan Women's Open titles

 Seeded 30th, Fernandez reached the third round at the Australian Open with wins over Yuliia Starodubtseva and Cristina Bucșa, before losing to third seed Coco Gauff.

 At the Abu Dhabi Open, she was seeded eighth and overcame lucky loser Moyuka Uchijima and Lulu Sun to make it through to the quarterfinals, where she lost to Ashlyn Krueger.

 Partnering Lulu Sun, Fernandez finished runner-up at the WTA 125 Catalonia Open, losing in the doubles final to Bianca Andreescu and Aldila Sutjiadi.

 At the Washington Open, Fernandez won her fourth career title after 21 months, her first WTA 500 title.
-She defeated Anna Kalinskaya in the final after winning a three-set, three-tiebreaker match against Elena Rybakina one day earlier in the semifinals.
-In October, she won a WTA 250 title at the Japan Women's Open.
+She defeated Anna Kalinskaya in the final after winning a three-set, three-tiebreaker match against third seed Elena Rybakina one day earlier in the semifinals.
+In October, she won a WTA 250 title at the Japan Women's Open, defeating qualifier Tereza Valentová in the final.